Frederick Albert Hale: Salt Lake City

-Hale remained active in Colorado until 1890, when he moved to Salt Lake City, Utah, after being called to design the Commercial National Bank Building.
+Hale remained active in Colorado until 1890, when he moved to Salt Lake City, Utah.
 He designed several prominent buildings in Salt Lake City, including the Alta Club, the Eagle's Club, the Old Hansen Planetarium, the Continental Bank Building, the David Keith Mansion and Carriage House, and the Salisbury Mansion.
 He is also attributed as architect of the Auerbach Brothers Block, the Beason Block, the Summit Block, the Eagle Block, the American Linen Supply Company, the Masonic Lodge, and the Elks Club.
 In total, Hale received permits to construct 107 buildings in Salt Lake City between 1891 and 1916, including 34 commercial buildings between 1892 and 1914 and 47 for private residences.

 He became partners with Richard K. A. Kletting and Walter E. Ware during his practice in Salt Lake City and was very popular among the wealthy there.
 While his partners were known for their commercial buildings, Hale was more widely known in the city for his residential designs.
 One reason Hale may be lesser known for his commercial designs is that by 1986, most of his commercial buildings had been demolished.
 Only 8 of the 34 original commercial projects remained standing at that time.

 Hale was a member of several organizations in the city, including several for whom he built the clubhouse.
 The included the Alta Club, the Elks Club, and the Salt Lake Country Club.
 He was also a member of the Utah chapter of the Sons of the American Revolution by virtue of his great-grandfather John Hale, a colonel in the New Hampshire Militia and a surgeon in the First New Hampshire Continental Line.
 Hale was the director of the Salt Lake Chamber of Commerce and served on the Board of Public Works.

 Hale died in Salt Lake City on September 6, 1934.